4 - 8 May 2026 • Colombo, Sri Lanka

 We do not provide on-site printing for posters.
 We recommend that you hand-carry your printed poster, ideally in a poster tube to protect it.

-If you prefer to print your poster in Sri Lanka, we recommend contacting companies like Leaf Digital Printing [email: quotations@leafd.lk] no later than 10th April 2026 due to national holidays that month.
-Please note that the conference is NOT responsible for any associated costs, print quality, any delays in production, or the collection/delivery of your poster.
+If you prefer to print your poster in Sri Lanka, we recommend contacting companies like Eternity: nimrod@eternity.lk or Leaf Digital Printing: quotations@leafd.lk no later than 10th April 2026 due to national holidays that month.
+Please note that the conference organisers are NOT responsible for any associated costs, print quality, delays in production, or the collection and/or delivery of your poster.

 Set up your poster during the morning coffee break on the first day of the conference.